Solid Fuel Tablets

 Disposable Stove

 You can make a disposable cooking stove for solid fuel tablets by using any-sized aluminum can.
 First, punch a few holes in the side to provide an oxygen supply.
 Cut off the bottom and turn it upside down to support a fuel tablet.
-Set the can on a level, fireproof surface, and place your pan of the can.
+Set the can on a level, fireproof surface, and place your pan on top of the can.
 If you are unsure at all about stability, provide some kind of fire-proof support like chicken wire or metal tent pegs.

 Cleaning your pots and pans